Conduent Breach Exposes Data From Government Programs

 Medical identity theft — Healthcare data can be used to obtain services fraudulently

-Child identity theft — Children's SSNs are particularly valuable because they won't be monitored for years And here's the kicker: Conduent's response has been to offer 12 months of
+Child identity theft — Children's SSNs are particularly valuable because they won't be monitored for years Conduent's response has included 12 months of credit monitoring.
+Twelve months.
+For a breach that will affect victims for the rest of their

 lives.
 SSNs don't expire.
 Medical records don't reset.
 Children's identities

-box.
+don't regenerate.
+Twelve months of monitoring may not match the duration of the risk.
 The Accountability Vacuum Who's responsible for this?
 Let's trace the chain: Conduent — Failed to secure the data they were entrusted with

 State agencies — Hired Conduent without adequate security requirements